Fashion Design & Merchandising

 Internships

-Internships are an important component to the Apparel Design & Merchandising program.
-It gives a valuable insight into how a this chosen field works and secure a future career.
+Internships are an important component to the Fashion Design & Merchandising program.
+It gives a valuable insight into how this chosen field works and secures a future career.
 CSUN has internship agreements with various companies across the Southern California area.

 Internships are available in a variety of industry settings including: